h00die-gr3y/Metasploit/README.md

 ### exploit/linux/http/ivanti_csa_unauth_rce_cve_2021_44529.rb
 This module exploits a command injection vulnerability in the Ivanti Cloud Services Appliance (CSA)for Ivanti Endpoint Manager.<br />
-A cookie based code injection vulnerability in the Cloud Services Appliance before `4.6.0-512` allows an unauthenticated user<br />
-to execute arbitrary code with limited permissions.<br />
+A cookie based code injection vulnerability in the Cloud Services Appliance before `4.6.0-512` allows an unauthenticated user to execute arbitrary code with limited permissions.<br />
 Successful exploitation results in command execution as the `nobody` user.<br />